-Hi there, my name is Vandana.
-I'm a researcher, translator and producer based in New Delhi.
-I have been working as a fixer for print and radio journalists since 2014.
-My clients include NRC Handelsblad, NPR, BBC, The Sunday Times and TIME.
-I have worked on a range of stories related to the Indian elections, social issues, history, economy and sports.
+I'm an independent journalist and producer based in New Delhi.
+My clients include Conde Nast, Google, Nonfiction Unlimited, NPR & TIME (USA), BBC, The Sunday Times, Resurgence & Ecologist, It's Freezing in LA!
+(UK), ABC (Australia), Deutsche Welle (Germany), NRC Handelsblad (Netherlands), Weekendavisen (Denmark) and The Wire (India).
+I have worked on a range of stories covering social justice, environment, gender, caste, human wildlife conflict, agriculture, politics, Indian elections, public health, history, economy and sports.
 I have a Bachelor's degree in Journalism from Lady Shri Ram College, Delhi University and a Diploma in Documentary Production from Prague Film School, Czech Republic.
 I speak English and Hindi fluently.
 I have traveled extensively across India and I'm able to take on travel-based assignments.
-For testimonials from current and previous clients, go to my website: http://www.femalefixerinindia.com/
+If you'd like to work with me, send me an email at <firstname.lastname@example.org>.

 How can India control Coronavirus, and at what cost? - May 2020, ABC.
 A 30-min news program on the impact of the coronavirus lockdown in India.
 I did local reporting and production for the story.

 Challenging power in India - May 2020, Resurgence & Ecologist Magazine.
 A profile I wrote on Ridhima Pandey, a 12-year old climate activist who took the Indian govt to court over the climate crisis.